Rest Day for Boxing | Ultimate Checklist

 - Why is a rest day important?

 - How to eat on your rest days

 In order to answer what you need to do on your rest day, we need to invert the question.

 If you are sore from a week of training, juggling will take your mind off the pain and into a state of flow.

-If not, it’s one of the best drills to improve your concentration, hand-eye coordination, and brainpower.
+If not, it’s one of the best drills which improves your concentration, hand-eye coordination, and brainpower.

-Additionally, it is very convenient because it requires very little space, cost, or complicated equipment.
+Also, it is very convenient because it requires very little space, cost, or complicated equipment.